Skip to content

 Offspring Updates

-All clients are asked to inform California Cryobank if their child or pregnancy fetus has a significant medical problem.
-One of our genetic counselors creates a confidential report and reviews the information along with all other medical history for that donor to determine the appropriate management.
-You can report a medical problem by calling our genetic counselors at 877-743-6384 or online here.
+All clients are asked to inform California Cryobank if their child or pregnancy has a significant medical problem.
+One of our Reproductive Genetics Specialists creates a confidential report and reviews the information along with all other medical history for that donor to determine the appropriate management.
+To report a medical problem, please call our Genetics Department at 877-743-6384 or visit our “Contact us” page here.

 In most cases, the medical information collected will not represent an increased risk for medical problems in the donor’s offspring.
 However, in the event that we receive information that indicates a specific risk for a medical problem in other offspring of that donor, we will attempt to contact clients to whom this information is relevant, as determined by the Medical Director.
 However, clients are welcome to contact the Genetics Department to learn of any updates on their donor at any time.

-It is very important for all clients to keep CCB informed of any changes in their contact information so that we can inform you about any significant medical information that could be relevant to your child's health.
-Please update your contact information by logging into your account or by calling our Client Services Department at 866-927-9622.
+It is very important for all clients to keep California Cryobank informed of any changes in their contact information so that we can inform them about any significant medical information that could be relevant to their child's health.
+Clients can update their contact information by logging into their account or by calling our Client Services Department at 866-927-9622.

 It is also very important for all clients to inform California Cryobank of their pregnancy and of their child's birth.
-You can report your pregnancy or child's birth online.
-If you have any questions or would like to make a report over the phone, please contact our Client Services Team at 866-927-9622.
+Clients can call our Client Services team at 866-927-9622 or can report their pregnancy or child's birth online.
 All information received is strictly confidential.

 4. What genetic testing does California Cryobank currently perform on its donors?